WinVector/Examples/XICOR/xicor_explore.md

 -   The closer to 1 that *ξ* is (for large enough *n*), the stronger the dependency.

--   If *n* and *ξ* are fairly small, one should use the *ξ*-based test of independence to decide.
+-   If *n* or *ξ* are fairly small, one should use the *ξ*-based test of independence to decide.

 Overall, the *ξ* correlation coefficient seems to be an effective and fairly general score for determining the directional dependency of two variables.
-While the paper does admit that the *ξ*-based significance test for independence is not as powerful (in the statistical sense) as more “linear-ish” methods when the relationship between two variables is smooth and non oscillatory, the method does excel at identifying oscillatory and highly non-monotonic dependencies.
+While the paper does admit that the *ξ*-based significance test for independence is not as powerful (in the statistical sense) as other standard methods when the relationship between two variables is smooth and non oscillatory, the method does excel at identifying oscillatory and highly non-monotonic dependencies.